-Sun Life Drug Card
+Desjardins Drug Card

-Your Sun Life drug card can be used when you purchase most prescription drugs as the card allows for point-of-sale processing of your prescription drug claims (see Submitting a Claim).
+Your Desjardins drug card can be used when you purchase most prescription drugs as the card allows for point-of-sale processing of your prescription drug claims (see Submitting a Claim).

-- at the time of purchase, present your Sun Life drug card and proof of identity to the pharmacist.
-If you are unable to use your Sun Life drug card, pay for your prescription drugs and submit a claim (see Submitting a Claim) - claims for fertility drugs, tests and treatment can only be submitted by paper claim - your extended health coverage will pay its portion of the claim immediately.
-You will be responsible for any expenses not paid by Sun Life.
-To receive full reimbursement through coordination with other coverage, you can either complete a claim form and submit it to Sun Life, or file your claim online at Sun Life's Customer Access Web Site, www.sunlife.ca/member - you can use your Sun Life drug card at most pharmacies in Canada and with other providers who are eClaims enabled
+- the Desjardins drug card is available to print or view in your online Desjardins account or mobile app - at the time of purchase, present your Desjardins drug card and proof of identity to the pharmacist.
+If you are unable to use your Desjardins drug card, pay for your prescription drugs and submit a claim (see Submitting a Claim)

+- claims for fertility drugs, tests, and treatment can only be submitted by paper claim - your extended health coverage will pay its portion of the claim immediately.
+You will be responsible for any expenses not paid by Desjardins.
+To receive full reimbursement through coordination with other coverage, you can either complete a claim form and submit it to Desjardins, or file your claim online - you can use your Desjardins drug card at most pharmacies in Canada and with other providers who are eClaims enabled